danielotieno/storyblok-task/README.md

 # Introduction

-This repo contains tests for the Storyblok task on the Dev/Demo app.
+This repo contains tests for the Storyblok task on the Demo webapp.

 - In Assets, the user can register different types of files which will be used in the construction of the story.